weihuang023/Erlang-Projects/README.md

 -
 * Composite date type and store collections of items
 * delimited by curly brackets
-* Term in Tuple is an element
+* Term in Tuple is an element and element Index with 1 as the first value instead of 0
 * the number of element is the size of tuple
 * First value is an atom, _a tag and this can be used to identify or classify the contents_

 #### List
 -
 * denoted by Square Brackets
+* using ++ operator to merge list
 * diff between list and tuple
-  + a tuple can only be user in comparison
+  + a tuple can only be used in comparison
   + a list allow a wider variety of manipulation operation to be performed

+#### Strings
+-
+* Can be store as a list of the ASC II Character values (int)
+* use $, double quote, single quote to specify character in List of Character